satmonkey/MeteorDL/README.md

 **Detection model**

-detection nmodel is based on SSD MobileNet V2 FPNLite 640x640 pretrained model, retrained on custom meteor data in VOC format.
+detection model is based on SSD MobileNet V2 FPNLite 640x640 pretrained model, retrained on custom meteor data in VOC format.
 The procedure for data preparation and training is described on:

 https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/using_your_own_dataset.md